-PROJECT AREA PROJECT DESCRIPTION/ ACTIONS POTENTIAL PARTNERS POTENTIAL FUNDING SOURCES TIMELINE ESTIMATED COST Environmental Land Project Area • Revegetation / Rehabilitation: Revegetation of wetland areas disturbed by historical grazing; removal of weed species; replanting of wildlife corridors with native species.
+PROJECT AREA PROJECT DESCRIPTION/ ACTIONS POTENTIAL PARTNERS POTENTIAL FUNDING SOURCES TIMELINE ESTIMATED COST Environmental Land Project Area SON SERVICE CONTROL OF PROJECT OF STATE Revegetation / Rehabilitation: Revegetation of wetland areas disturbed by historical grazing; removal of weed species; replanting of wildlife corridors with native species.
 This will include ongoing follow-up maintenance of already worked areas and expansion into new areas as time and resources permit.
-Sewer fundGrant funding Can commence immediately • TBA • Bank Stabilisation: Brunswick River bank stabilisation works to occur in specific locations, and sediment and erosion control measures implemented.
+Sewer fundGrant funding Can commence immediately TBA Bank Stabilisation: Brunswick River bank stabilisation works to occur in specific locations, and sediment and erosion control measures implemented.
 Use of log treatment method, whereby large logs are driven vertically into the river bed at approximately 2-4 metre spacing at various angles to the river bank.
 By angling the poles, the waters energy is dissipated, slowing the flow thereby reducing the impact on the river bank.
 In addition, debris is slowed and settles behind the logs providing valuable real estate for trees and mangroves to gain a foothold and stabilise the river bank.
-Sewer fundGrant funding Can commence immediately • \$300K • Boardwalks &amp; Walkways: A series of connected walkways winding around the wetlands and raised boardwalks through the billabongs as not to impact on the billabong sensitive habitat, is envisaged for this site.
+Sewer fundGrant funding Can commence immediately • \$300K ENVIRONMENTAL LAND USE PROJECT Boardwalks & Walkways: A series of connected walkways winding around the wetlands and raised boardwalks through the billabongs as not to impact on the billabong sensitive habitat, is envisaged for this site.
 These walkways and raised boardwalks would ultimately enhance the access and enjoyment for people with disabilities, older people, their families and carers.
-Brunswick Valley Land Care Sewer fundGrant funding Can commence immediately • \$200K • Constructed Wetlands: The construction of wetlands will create a community resource that not only further "polishes" already high quality treated effluent but also achieves an innovative and integrated range of environmental and social objectives, including restoration of areas of pre-disturbed vegetation; creation of an extended and extensive wildlife corridor; and preserve, protect and encourage threatened species and associated habitat areas.
+Brunswick Valley Land Care Sewer fundGrant funding Can commence immediately • \$200K Constructed Wetlands: The construction of wetlands will create a community resource that not only further "polishes" already high quality treated effluent but also achieves an innovative and integrated range of environmental and social objectives, including restoration of areas of pre-disturbed vegetation; creation of an extended and extensive wildlife corridor; and preserve, protect and encourage threatened species and associated habitat areas.
 Sewer fund Can commence immediately • \$2,000K

-PROJECT AREA PROJECT DESCRIPTION/ ACTIONS POTENTIAL PARTNERS POTENTIAL FUNDING SOURCES TIMELINE ESTIMATED COST Community & Housing Project Area Affordable / Community Housing: It is intended to work towards innovative sustainable community housing provision, there may be the potential, subject to re-zoning, to create affordable housing on the land.
+PROJECT AREA PROJECT DESCRIPTION/ ACTIONS POTENTIAL PARTNERS POTENTIAL FUNDING SOURCES TIMELINE ESTIMATED COST Community & Housing Project Area THE TABLE TO SERVICE AND ADDRESS OF THE TABLE TO SERVICE AND ADDRE Affordable / Community Housing: It is intended to work towards innovative sustainable community housing provision, there may be the potential, subject to re-zoning, to create affordable housing on the land.
 Use of Existing Rail Corridor: It is intended to utilise the existing rail corridor, bridge and Council road right-of-way to allow for pedestrian access to the site.
 The innovative use of these existing corridors will allow ease of access to the community land from Mullumbimby Town Centre.
 This will result in a low development footprint, with an emphasis on foot traffic, bicycle, and/or e-vehicles.
-Education and Interpretation Centre: There is the potential to create a leading-edge educational facility to highlights innovations, bioenergy and biomass management, native plant replanting, and many other aspects of sustainable land management.
+Education and Interpretation Centre: There is the potential to create a leading-edge educational facility to highlights innovations found in the nexus between sewage treatment innovations, bioenergy and biomass management, native plant replanting, and many other aspects of sustainable land management.
 There is also the potential to add tourist / visitor accommodation to this centre.
 Community gardens: Provision of community gardens that serve the local community.
 The gardens could be used as educational and information centres promoting sustainable living initiatives, job-creation, and to increase the provision of fresh and affordable produce to the local community.
-This facility could host school groups, drop-ins from the general public, residential caretakers, and on-site experts-in-residence programmes.
-Third party developers Community development and housing agencies Community NGOs Education Centre Primary and secondary schools Tertiary education users Community groups Affordable Housing Third party developers Grant funding Education Centre BSC Sewer funds Grant funding Community consultation to be undertaken first TBA \$1,000K
+This facility could host school groups, drop-ins from the general public, residential caretakers, and on-site experts-in-residence programmes. and housing agencies Community NGOs Education Centre Primary and secondary schools Tertiary education users Community groups Affordable Housing Third party developers Grant funding Education Centre BSC Sewer funds Grant funding Community consultation to be undertaken first \$1,000K